 What We Do

-The first child referred to Crossroads for representation was in 2012.
-She was a teen girl removed from her home because of a parental drug issue.
-She was placed in a group home and ran away.
+The first child referred to Crossroads for representation by a Hillsborough Circuit Court Judge was in 2012.
+She was a teen removed from her home because of a parental drug issue.
+She was placed in a foster care group home.
 Tricked by a trafficker who offered help, she was abused and coerced into misdeeds.
 She was arrested with adults, and transferred to adult criminal division.
 This was her first arrest.
 After several weeks in jail, two Crossroads attorneys were appointed to represent her in dependency division; and, when the Public Defender’s Office withdrew because of a conflict, two other Crossroads attorneys were appointed in her criminal case.
 The teen girl was soon released from jail, and subsequently reunified with her family.

 All our cases are complex.
-In addition to delinquency and trafficking involvement, some of the kids we represent have children of their own, others have serious mental or physical problems, and ALL bear the burden of the past abuse and neglect that caused them to be found dependent on the State of Florida for their care.
-Learn how you can get involved and make a positive difference in the lives of at risk children in our community.
+In addition to delinquency and trafficking involvement, some of the kids we represent have children of their own, others have serious mental health issues, and ALL bear the burden of the past abuse and neglect that caused them to be found dependent on the State of Florida for their care.
+Contact Crossroads For Florida Kids to learn how you can get involved and make a positive difference in the lives of at risk children in our community.